brucekchung/dotfiles/README.md

 Issues!!!
 - Xterm install... so I can git init etc
+- remap capslock to ctrl...
+- IBM Plex Mono, then click to install
-- make install doesn't work...
+- install pathogen